PVAC: Package Version Activity Categorizer, Leveraging Semantic Versioning in a Heterogeneous System: Methodology

-From the Debian versioning policy: ``[Epoch] is a single (generally small) unsigned integer.
+The Debian policy documentation defines the requirements for distributions that use the apt package management system.
+This policy describes an optional \textbf{epoch} value that can be prepended and an optional \textbf{debian\_revision} that can be appended, encapsulating the original upstream version information.
+According to the Debian versioning policy, ``[Epoch] is a single (generally small) unsigned integer.
 It may be omitted, in which case zero is assumed.
-When comparing two version numbers, first the epoch of each is compared, then the upstream\_version if epoch is equal, and then debian\_revision if upstream\_version is also equal.''~\cite{noauthor_5_nodate}
+When comparing two version numbers, first the epoch of each is compared, then the upstream\_version if epoch is equal, and then debian\_revision if upstream\_version is also equal.''~\citep{jacksonDebianPolicyManual2024}

-The ExtendedSemantic classification checks for the prepended epoch value at the head of an otherwise Semantic version string.
-Based upon the Debian versioning policy, the Semantic classification would also be considered ExtendedSemantic, with the epoch of 0 omitted.
-For upstream\_versions that followed the Semantic versioning standard, the Debian revision tags were properly matched using the Semantic versioning RegEx.
+The Extended-Semantic category checks for the prepended epoch value at the head of an otherwise semantic version string.
+Based upon the Debian versioning policy, the Semantic category would also be considered Extended-Semantic, with the epoch value of 0 omitted.
+The categorizer always applies the most specific category, so if a version string matches both the Semantic and Extended-Semantic regular expressions, it will be categorized as Semantic.